It does not work anymore any going to switch to the new Opana ER 20 mg. Will I get any effect from the new drug because of Subutex's high affinity?

 Many drs see subutex use as a sign the person has had an opiate problem, and never stop to think the person may have been talked into it for pain, and not just to keep them out of opiate withdrawal.
 If you had been tapered slowly off of it, it may have reversed the opiate tolerance slowly, hard to say, since you couldn't and have a real reason now for your pain levels to be way up because of the recent surgery.
 Patti

-I think that you need to ask your doctor about opiod rotation.
+I think that you need to ask your doctor about opioid rotation.
 I was on WAY high dose of meth, and I had major surgery, and I UNDERSTAND what you went through.
 They could NOT control the pain at all, and I kept asking them to KILL me.
 I couldn't bear the pain, my blood pressure was so high that they kept layering me in nitro patches, and I just wanted to die.
 Literally.
 They finally got the pain under control with an EXCELLENT pain doctor (too bad I was in a different state at the time, or I would have kept him).
 I had to have an epidural in me for two weeks, plus extra pain meds.
 It was a nightmare that I never want to have repeated.

-What the pain doc did for me in two weeks was to slowly work the meth out of my system through the epidural and the opiod rotation.
+What the pain doc did for me in two weeks was to slowly work the meth out of my system through the epidural and the opioid rotation.
 I will NEVER take meth again.
 Bad drug.
 He kept changing my pain meds every few days with a different narcotic at a lower dosage every three days.
 I never felt the pain come back, and actually through the rotation, I actually got more pain relief than I would have from the original meth that I was on.
 It's worth a try, especially if you suffering from so much pain.
 Best of luck!

 Search for questions